We have exciting news for you! We have opened new stargazing groups at Channarayandurga!Enquire Now

 Channarayana Durga - Complete Trek Information

-We have always wanted trekkers to be well-informed before they go on a Himalayan trek.
+We have always wanted trekkers to be well-informed before they go on any trek.
 Knowledge is the difference between a safe trek and a dangerous one.
-It’s also the difference between a wholesome experience and a surficial experience.
+It’s also the difference between a wholesome experience and a superficial experience.

 Use this section to learn about the Indiahikes Southern Campus trek.
 It has in-depth information about each day of the trek, what to expect, and how you need to prepare for it.
 Many years of expertise have gone into this content.
 Don’t miss the 'Frequently Asked Questions' section at the end.
 Trekkers find that extremely useful.